tytydraco/yessleep/out/We_are_experienced_hikers_on_a_weekend_trip_One_of_our_friends_just_disappeared_without_a_trace.md

 “I mean he is a runner, maybe he went full pelt over there” Chris smirks and looks for my validation.

 “That’s insane” I spit back, exasperated.
 “He can’t have gone that far.
 That’s fucking ridiculous.
 Did someone give him a lift?”
-I sense my sarcasm cutting at Chris so I reel it in and collect myself.
+I sense my mocking tone cutting at Chris so I reel it in and collect myself.

 “How accurate are these?
 Is it still tracking him?”.
 Chris doesn’t respond, instead tilting the phone screen in my direction so I can verify it for myself.